Muscle tone: Purpose

 If a sudden pull or stretch occurs, the body responds by automatically increasing the muscle's tension, a reflex which helps guard against danger as well as helping maintain balance.
 Such near-continuous innervation can be thought of as a "default" or "steady state" condition for muscles.
 Both the extensor and flexor muscles are involved in the maintenance of a constant tone while at rest.
 In skeletal muscles, this helps maintain a normal posture.

 Resting muscle tone varies along a bell-shaped curve.
 Low tone is perceived as "lax, flabby, floppy, mushy, dead weight" and high tone is perceived as "tight, light, strong".
 Muscles with high tone are not necessarily strong and muscles with low tone are not necessarily weak.
 In general, low tone does increase flexibility and decrease strength, and high tone does decrease flexibility and increase strength, but with many exceptions.
 A person with low tone will most likely not be able to engage in "explosive" movement such as needed in a sprinter or high jumper.
 These athletes usually have high tone that is within normal limits.
 A person with high tone will usually not be flexible in activities such as dance and yoga.
 Joint laxity contributes greatly to flexibility, especially with flexibility in one or a few areas, instead of overall flexibility.

 For example, a person can be high tone with normal to poor flexibility in most areas, but be able to put the palms of the hands on the floor with straight knees due to hypermobile sacroiliac joints.
 It is important to assess several areas before deciding if a person has high, low, or normal muscle tone.
-A fairly reliable assessment item is how the person feels when picked up.
-For example, small children with low tone can feel heavy while larger, high tone children feel light, which corresponds with the description of "dead weight".

-Although cardiac muscle and smooth muscle are not directly connected to the skeleton, they also have tonus in the sense that although their contractions are not matched with those of antagonist muscles, the non-contractile state is characterized by (sometimes random) enervation.